Saanich Fire Department

 We have now completed our fire fighter recruitment process for 2014.

 Although applications are not being accepted at this time, please check back.
 You may also view employment opportunities through the District of Saanich’s Jobs Feed RSS.
-Go to Saanich's current current employment opportunities page to find out more about feeds and how to subscribe.
+Go to Saanich's current employment opportunities page to find out more about feeds and how to subscribe.

 The Saanich Fire Department was established in 1919.